Complete Beginner's Guide to Free Bets

 - Rushing your selections - Take time to research bets

-- Forgetting to select free bet - Always check your betslip
+- Forgetting to select the free bet - Always check your betslip

 You won’t get rich from free bets, but you can turn them into small wins, especially if you understand how they work in order to maximise the value you get from them.